 FAQs

-If I give a $300 gift voucher to my customer, do I need to account for output tax?
+4. If I give a $300 gift voucher to my customer, do I need to account for output tax?

-For example, if you sell a good for $100 and give away a second one for free, you will be treated as having sold 2 items at the price of $100.
+For example, if you sell a product for $100 and give away a second one for free, you will be treated as having sold 2 items at the price of $100.
 In this case, you should account for GST on the total consideration of $100 for the 2 items.